dtonhofer/minizinc_experiments/compiling_minizinc/README.md

   remotes/origin/master
 ```

-There is the "master" branch and the "develop" branch, the latter is on the remote.
+There is the "master" branch and the "develop" branch, the latter actually existing on the remote repository.

-What is the currently checked-out branch?
+As indicated by the `*`, we are currently on the "master" branch:

 ```
 $ git branch --show-current